 As I tried to open my room with the key card, I got a red light flashing.
 I tried again and the same thing, the door wouldn’t open.
 After that, I tried my second key and hoped this one would work as I don’t want to drag my bags back to the front desk.
 Surprise!
 The second key actually worked.
 I put the defect key aside to not confuse it and lock myself out of the room.

 The room has a decent size.
 Definitely spacious enough, as I have been in smaller rooms.
 The room is very deep but not as wide.
-It gets a bit wider at the last third of the room.
-In this niche is a work desk with light and room telephone at the exterior wall.
+It gets a bit wider in the last third of the room.
+This niche is a work desk with light and a room telephone at the exterior wall.
 There is an office chair in front of the desk, but there were two issues with it.
 First, you couldn’t extend it high enough to work comfortably at the desk.
-The chair was always to low.
+The chair was always too low.
 Second, the chair slowly bled off by itself when sitting on it.
 It is so slow you don’t actually feel it, but if you try to lift the chair again after a few minutes, it moves the whole way back up.
 From the only window in the room, I had a good view of the courtyard and the roof and skylight of the indoor swimming pool.
 The window can be opened a tiny little bit.
-In generall, there are no good views.
+In general, there are no good views.
 The courtyard view is almost the best one because the outside facing rooms have a view of the parking lot next door or the busy street leading to the airport.
 Right below the window is the A/C unit.
 It’s in a very bad spot in relation to the work desk.
 The fan will blow the cold air directly into your neck.
 To the left of the work desk is a closet with drawers and a refrigerator, hidden behind a door.
 On top of the closet is a coffee maker with all the goodies.

-Opposite of the closet and work desk is a sofa chair with a separate footrest, cocktail table, and light stand.
+Opposite the closet and work desk is a sofa chair with a separate footrest, cocktail table, and light stand.
 There is enough space around to comfortable stow luggage or other items.

 The King bed itself is positioned pretty much in the center of the room all the way to the right.
 It sits in another niche on the right side and the headboard pretty much takes up the whole width of it.
 Each side of the bed has a nightstand.
 One with another telephone and the other side with an alarm clock.
 Both sides have a reading light mounted on the headboard and two power outlets on either side but no USB ports.
 Opposite of the bed is a TV which is mounted to the wall and angled down to be viewed from the bed.
 When I arrived, the TV remote and request cards for service were sitting on the corner of the bed.